ignaciocervino/swift-interview-ready/technical-fundamentals-swift/README.md

 25. **sortStack** - Sort a stack with smallest items on top
 26. **animalShelter** - Animal shelter operating on FIFO with dog/cat preferences

+### Trees and Graphs (Problems 30-39)
+30. **trees** - Basic tree algorithms: Depth-first search and Breadth-first search
+31. **hasRouteBetweenNodes** - Find route between two nodes in directed graph
+32. **minimalTree** - Create binary search tree with minimal height from sorted array
+33. **listOfDepths** - Create linked list of nodes at each depth level
+34. **checkBalanced** - Check if binary tree is balanced
+35. **validateBST** - Validate if binary tree is a binary search tree
+36. **successor** - Find in-order successor of given node in BST
+37. **buildOrder** - Find build order for projects with dependencies
+38. **firstCommonAncestor** - Find first common ancestor of two nodes
+39. **bstSequences** - Generate all possible arrays that could create given BST

 ## Quick Test Commands

 ```bash